2XX FM

 2XX FM (call sign: 1XXR) is a community radio station, broadcasting on the FM band in Canberra, Australia.

 2XX FM is one of Australia's longest running community broadcasters.
-It took over the operation of the former Australian National University student radio station in 1976, broadcasting as 2XX on 1008 kHz AM from two studios at the Drill Hall Gallery in Acton.
+It took over the operation of the former Australian National University student radio station in July 1976, broadcasting as 2XX on 1010 kHz AM from two studios at the Drill Hall Gallery in Acton.
+It was originally scheduled to launch in February 1976, but was delayed indefinitely until July 1976 because of a technical problem.
+It moved to 1008 kHz AM in 1978.
 A third studio, completed in 1985, was fitted out as a multitrack recording studio for local bands to make independent recordings and give live-to-air performances.

 In 2000 the station moved into converted studios at the Griffin Centre in Civic and changed the broadcast frequency to 98.3 MHz FM.
 The callsign was changed to 1XXR, but the station still identifies as "2XX" to this day.